italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

 Response
 ++++++++

-The OpenID Provider (OP) returns an ID Token, an Access Token and possibly a Refresh Token, in signed JWT.
+The OpenID Provider (OP) returns an ID Token, an Access Token and possibly a Refresh Token.

 The Access Token must be formed according to the standard indications of the `"International Government Assurance Profile (iGov) for OAuth 2.0 - Draft 03", section 3.2.1, "JWT Bearer Tokens" <https://openid.net/specs/openid-igov-oauth2-1_0-03.html#Section-3.2.1>`_.